I love the power of words. I enjoy tinkering with words to strengthen the message behind them.

 This poem is an expression of my heart.
 I long for an end to the injustice, poverty and oppression around the world.
 I grieve for and with those who suffer.
 Can you relate?

 Working for CBM Australia, I know that many people with disabilities who live in low and middle income countries face barriers to accessing education, employment, healthcare and participating in their community.
-In the event of a natural disaster, people with disabilities are particularly vulnerable.
+In the event of a disaster event, people with disabilities are particularly vulnerable.
 Having cerebral palsy, I’ve been able to develop my capabilities and contribute to society.
 I long for others with disabilities to have the opportunities to do the same.

 I find tinkering with words is a means for me to express my heart.
 Another means, for me, is prayer.
 Every day I pray for God to bring justice to the world.